-Maybe some hair weave users have always been asked this questions: "You have such pretty hair, why are you wearing a weave? " In fact, most of them are American-African women, yes, they have natural hair.
+Maybe some hair weave users have always been asked this question: "You have such pretty hair, why are you wearing a weave? " In fact, most of them are American-African women, yes, they have natural hair.
 But, they love the hair weave or wigs just like clothes, the hair weave has been the indispensable accessories in their life.
-And they bought the weave human hair for cheap price on from the online hair shops.
+And they buy the weave human hair for cheap price from online hair shops.

-Now, allowed me to do some reflecting on the secrets of why women wearing hair weaves in the first place.
-If one of these reasons resonate with you, I encourage you to take pride in your choice to buy and rock your 20" bundles!
+Now, allowed me to reflect on the secrets of why women wear hair weaves in the first place.
+If one of these reasons resonates with you, I encourage you to take pride in your choice to buy and rock your 20" bundles!

 1: Give Your Real Hair a Break